raisemarketplace/ground-control/README.md

 - [x] Add immutable to 1 reducer in example
 - [x] Add combineReducers to 1 reducer in example
 - [x] Rename renderChildren to renderNestedRoute
+- [x] Rename repo to async-nested-redux
 - [x] Deserializers...
 - [x] Ensure it plays nice w redux-devtools & various other redux friends
 - [x] Ensure it plays nice w redux-simple-router
 - [x] Add async / await to demo
-- [ ] Add loading to reducer state rather than as prop.
-- [ ] Add getState to data fetch api
+- [x] Add getState to data fetch api
+- [x] Get tape setup so we can start writing tests
 - [ ] Add gif showing this in action (like redux-devtools github...)
-- [ ] Get tape setup so we can start writing tests
 - [ ] Handle error states in loadAsyncState / ssr
 - [ ] Convert server example to hapi
 - [ ] Thoughts on full API / AsyncProps exports?
-- [ ] getReducer to align with getComponent, or not necessary w/ getChildRoutes?
 - [ ] Re-read async-props to see if anything else interesting
 - [ ] Tests...
 - [ ] Add to microclient-reference-app
-- [ ] Rename repo to async-nested-redux
+- [ ] Improve readme.
-- [ ] Open source?
+- [ ] Open source.

 ### Problems...